knpuniversity/oauth/knpu/logging-in.rst

     TODO: Code: Login: Authenticate the user

-We still need to handle a few edge-cases, but this creates the user, logs them in, and then still updates them with the coop details.
+We still need to handle a few edge-cases, but this creates the user, logs them in, and then still updates them with the COOP details.

 Adding the Login with COOP Link
 -------------------------------